 The Polygraph Examination is conducted to confirm information obtained during the selection process.

-The Department Interview will be conducted by a panel to assess your personal accomplishments, job motivation, with Problem Solving Skills, interpersonal skills, community involvement/awareness, and oral communication skills.
+The Department Interview will be conducted by a panel to assess your personal accomplishments, job motivation, community involvement/awareness, problem solving skills, interpersonal skills, and oral communication skills.
 Only those candidates who pass this part of the process will receive a Conditional Job Offer.
-If you fail, you may retake the Department Interview after 3 months.
-If you prefer to waive the waiting period, contact your LAPD Advisor at 213-473-3450.